 We recently launched a statewide public awareness campaign called Hidden Meanings, to send the message that domestic violence is not just physical.

 The campaign was featured on buses and billboards throughout the state, and on local radio stations and Pandora.
-To listen to our radio PSA, click here.
+Click below to learn more.

 Vigil at the Rhode Island State House

 During the week of October 14th, the RI State House was illuminated in purple to raise awareness about domestic violence.

 On Tuesday, October 16th, we held a candlight vigil in partnership with our member agencies on the steps of the Rhode Island State House, to remember and honor all those who have lost their lives to domestic violence.

 1 in 4 Rhode Islanders is a victim of abuse.
 They are our loved ones, neighbors, coworkers, and friends.
 When we stay silent, domestic violence thrives.It's time for all of us to speak up, learn about the warning signs, and help end domestic violence.